sheesh19/intro-data-analytics-visualisation/README.md

 ### Challenge 1 | SQL - DB Creation & Additional Students
-1. Head to the [SQL Compiler](http://sqlfiddle.com/) and make sure the top tab has "MySQL 5.6".
+1. Head to the [SQL Compiler](https://www.db-fiddle.com/) and make sure the top tab has "MySQL 5.7".
 2. In a new tab, up the [text file containing our practice database- meetup-db.txt](https://github.com/sheesh19/intro-data-analytics-visualisation/blob/master/meetup-db.txt).
 3. Copy the text from the `meetup-db.txt` file and paste it on the left side of the SQL Compiler.
-4. Press the "Build Schema" button to create the database.
+4. Press the "Run" button to create the database.
 5. Congratulations!
 You've built a database.
 6. Let's create a new row in the database.
 Underneath the following line (probably around line 50 in your SQL Compiler).